 If a parent is concerned about anything to do with the education or child care that we are providing at our school and in our 2 year old provision, they should, in the first instance, discuss the matter with their child's class teacher.
 In our experience, most matters of concern can be resolved positively in this way.
 All staff work very hard to ensure that each child is happy at school and in our childcare, and is making good progress; they naturally want to know if there is a problem, so that they can take action before it seriously affects the child's progress.

 Where parents feel that a situation has not been resolved through contact with the class teacher or room leader, or that their concern is of a sufficiently serious nature, they should make an appointment to discuss it with the Head teacher.
 The Head teacher considers any such complaint very seriously, and investigates each case thoroughly.
 Most complaints are normally resolved by this stage.
-Should the complaint not be resolved, the Executive Headteacher will be consulted as soon as possible by the Headteacher.
-Parents will also be offered the opportunity to discuss their concerns further with the Executive Headteacher.
+Should the complaint not be resolved, parents should put their complaint in writing to the Executive Headteacher who will fully investigate your complaint.

-Should any parents have a complaint about the Head teacher and or Executive Headteacher, they should first make an informal approach to one of the members of the governing body, who is obliged to investigate it.
-The governor in question will do all s/he can to resolve the issue through a dialogue with the school, but if parents are unhappy with the outcome, they can make a formal complaint, as outlined below.
+Should any parents have a complaint about the Head teacher and or Executive Headteacher, they should put their complaint in writing to the Chair of Governors .

-Only if an informal complaint fails to resolve the matter should a formal complaint be made to the governing body.
 This complaint must be made in writing, stating the nature of the complaint, and how the school has handled it so far.
 The parent should send this written complaint to the chair of governors.

-The governing body must consider all written complaints within three weeks of receipt.
+The governing body must consider all written complaints fifteen working days of receipt.
+The complaint will be investigated and will be heard by a panel of the governing body.
 It will arrange a meeting to discuss the complaint, and will invite the person making it to attend the meeting, so that s/he can explain the complaint in more detail.
 The school gives the complainant at least three days' notice of the meeting.

 Individual complaints will not be heard by the whole Governing Body at any stage, as this could compromise the impartiality of a panel set up for a disciplinary hearing against a member of staff following a serious complaint.

 The Governing Body Complaints Panel will consist of 3 or 5 governors and will have delegated powers to hear complaints.
-Its membership will be specified in the Governing Body’s Committee Structure and may provide for a number of governors to be drawn from a pool of governors, which would normally preclude anyone who works at the school.
-Its terms of reference will include:
+Its membership will be specified in the Governing Body’s Committee Structure and may provide for a number of governors to be drawn from a pool of governors from within Teesside Learning Trust, which would normally preclude anyone who works at the school.
+A person who is independent to the governing body and Teesside Learning Trust will also sit on the panel Its terms of reference will include:

 Drafting procedures for approval by the full Governing Body;